‘Thor, don’t eat that meat. It’s raw!’ Loki warned.

 Loki picked up the nut in his beak and flew back to Asgard.

 Once Idun was home and no longer a nut, she gave each of the gods one of her apples.
 They scoffed them down and immediately returned to their younger selves.
-That is— all except for Thor, who now only had one tooth left.
-He had to get Sif to mush up the apple so he could drink it.
+That is—except for Thor, who now only had one tooth left.
+He had to get Sif to mush up the apple so he could eat it.